KateiRen/kateiren.github.io/_posts/2021-06-09-DNS-Rebound-Protection-kept-me-up.md

 The goal - a convienient and secure password vault without any connectivity from outside while retaining automatic synchronization with all devices setup.

 # What is the issue here
-Modern browsers disallow using Web Crypto APIs in insecure contexts - that means without SSL.
+Modern browsers disallow using Web Crypto APIs in insecure contexts - that means without HTTPS.

 That's why all tutorials to setup a selfhosted **vaultwarden** service include documentation to spin up another docker instance proving a reverse proxy to establish the HTTPS connection.